bpereira2022/unix_assignment/README.md

 ```
 cut -f [column number] fang_et_al_genotypes.txt | uniq
 ```
 The Sample_ID column consists IDs followed by numbers and letters.
 The group column includes TRIPS, ZDIPL, ZPERR, ZLUXR, ZMHUE, ZMPBA, ZMPJA, ZMXCH, ZMXCP, ZMXNO, ZMXNT, ZMPIL, ZMXIL, ZMMLR, ZMMMR, and ZMMIL.
 Loci begin at column 4 of the file, and end at column 968.
-Within those columns, there are allelses.
-Additionally, there are rows/columns with ?/? in place of alleles.
+Within those columns, there are alleles.
+Additionally, there are unknown alleles, with ?/? in place of alleles.
 ```
 file fang_et_al_genotypes.txt
 ```